 Pro Tip: For a Sintra day, skip the Lisbon Card entirely.
 Our Sintra Portugal travel guide walks through the best way to reach the palaces and why booking skip-the-line tickets for Pena Palace in advance makes more sense than relying on any pass.

-Which Lisbon Card attractions are currently closed for restoration?
+Which top attractions are currently closed for restoration?

-Several high-value inclusions are temporarily closed for restoration, which meaningfully changes the card’s value calculation before you finalize an itinerary.
-Confirm current status closer to your visit, as reopening timelines have not been announced.
+Several high-value inclusions are under restoration, which meaningfully changes the card’s value calculation before you finalize an itinerary.
+Closures and reopening timelines are subject to change — confirm current status directly with each site before your visit.

 The Belém Tower closure hits hardest on a Belém day.
 Replace it with the Ajuda National Palace — fully included with the card, rarely crowded, and at €15 in saved entry it outperforms the tower on value.

-What can you do on Monday with a Lisbon Card?
+What can you do on a Monday activation?

-Activating your Lisbon Card on a Monday is one of the costliest mistakes you can make.
-A significant portion of the card’s paid attractions close on Mondays, and several additional sites are currently closed for restoration regardless of day.
+Activating your card on a Monday is one of the costliest mistakes you can make.
+A significant portion of the card’s paid attractions close on Mondays, and several additional sites are currently closed for restoration regardless of the day.

 Closed on Mondays: